skip to content

 Methods

-The project will integrate qualitative and quantitative methods including scientometrics, semi-structured interviews and non-participant observation.
-The project will be underpinned by a broad mapping of cancer screening innovation using a suite of scientometric techniques and we will integrate multiple data sources to allow novel linkages of scientific funding, science outputs, patented commercial applications and regulatory/reimbursement decisions.
-To ensure the feasibility of this data-intensive approach, our research will be focused on a restricted set of three site-specific cancers (prostate, lung, and bowel).
+The project integrated qualitative and quantitative methods including scientometrics, semi-structured interviews and non-participant observation.
+The project was underpinned by a broad mapping of cancer screening innovation using a suite of scientometric techniques and we integrated multiple data sources to allow novel linkages of scientific funding, science outputs, patented commercial applications and regulatory/reimbursement decisions.
+To ensure the feasibility of this data-intensive approach, our research was focused on a restricted set of three site-specific cancers (prostate, lung, and bowel).

-Data collection will be organised in two phases, proceeding from a broad mapping exercise, but then narrowing in focus for a series of more detailed comparative case studies.
-Thus in Phase One the main technologies, activities, actors, institutions and networks will be mapped by gathering data on screening innovation across the three site-specific cancers.
-The mapping of industry and research domains (work package one) will be global in geographical scope, but for reasons of feasibility, the mapping of the regulatory domain will be narrower, covering the three countries to be studied in phase two (France, UK and USA), as well as transnational institutions (e.g. WHO/IARC and EU).
-Then in Phase Two we will use a case study approach, undertaking a more high-resolution investigation of the dynamics and trends identified in our mapping work through a comparative analysis of the development, marketing, regulation and adoption of a subset of technologies which will be selected at the end of Phase One.
-Thus we will focus on two screening tests for each of the three cancers (six tests in total) and explore the process of development and adoption for each test in three countries (France, UK, USA), giving a total of 18 cases.
-The results obtained from the different methodological approaches will inform each other through an iterative and cumulative synthesis of the data from across the work packages.
-Data synthesis will be organised along cross-cutting themes (defined by our four-pronged conceptual framework), as well as by disease, technology, and country.
+Data collection was organised in two phases, proceeding from a broad mapping exercise, but then narrowing in focus for a series of more detailed comparative case studies.
+Thus in Phase One the main technologies, activities, actors, institutions and networks was mapped by gathering data on screening innovation across the three site-specific cancers.
+The mapping of industry and research domains (work package one) was global in geographical scope, but for reasons of feasibility, the mapping of the regulatory domain was narrower, covering the three countries to be studied in phase two (France, UK and USA), as well as transnational institutions (e.g. WHO/IARC and EU).
+Then in Phase Two we used a case study approach, undertaking a more high-resolution investigation of the dynamics and trends identified in our mapping work through a comparative analysis of the development, marketing, regulation and adoption of a subset of technologies selected at the end of Phase One.
+Thus we focused on two screening tests for each of the three cancers (six tests in total) and explored the process of development and adoption for each test in three countries (France, UK, USA), giving a total of 18 cases.
+The results obtained from the different methodological approaches informed each other through an iterative and cumulative synthesis of the data from across the work packages.
+Data synthesis was organised along cross-cutting themes (defined by our four-pronged conceptual framework), as well as by disease, technology, and country.

 Impact and Outreach

-As a ground-breaking analysis of diagnostic innovation, the study will not only make innovative contributions to academic theory, but also feed into diverse policy interest in these issues.
-Through international workshops and an end-of-project conference, the team will engage with scholars and other stakeholders to disseminate data, explore methodological and conceptual approaches and plan future collaborations and engagement.
-The second of these workshops will bring together scholars interested in contributing to a collected volume/special issue to be edited by the project team.
-Serving not only to disseminate the findings of the project, these activities will build a platform for the development of a broader, long-term programme of research.
+As a ground-breaking analysis of diagnostic innovation, the study not only made innovative contributions to academic theory, but also fed into diverse policy interest in these issues.
+Through international workshops and an end-of-project conference, the team engaged with scholars and other stakeholders to disseminate data, explore methodological and conceptual approaches and plan future collaborations and engagement.
+The second of these workshops brought together scholars interested in contributing to a collected volume/special issue to be edited by the project team.
+Serving not only to disseminate the findings of the project, these activities built a platform for the development of a broader, long-term programme of research.

-Alongside journal articles, the principal publications of the project will comprise a monograph, a collected volume (bringing together a range of scholars to examine the changing nature of the political economy of diagnostic innovation), and a policy-oriented collection of papers with contributions from stakeholders (to be published as a journal special issue).
-Major datasets from the project – such as the industry database and scientometrics data – will be made available online.
+Alongside journal articles, the principal publications of the project comprised a monograph, a collected volume (bringing together a range of scholars to examine the changing nature of the political economy of diagnostic innovation), and a policy-oriented collection of papers with contributions from stakeholders (to be published as a journal special issue).
+Major datasets from the project – such as the industry database and scientometrics data – are made available online.

 Partners